Q24/hawaii-packages/packages/oidc-implicit-core/docs/README.md

 ## API Reference

-The API reference can be found in the [docs folder](/docs/modules.md).
+The API reference can be found in the `docs folder`.

 ## How to set the OIDC Config